joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 I know from past experience, a project of this size would take me about two weeks to fully update myself.
 I'd have to spin up on how Strapi plugins work (in both v4 and v5), spin up on the code base, read the docs on breaking changes, develop the updates, and test.
-The tasks in front of us -- Claude Code and I--were to update the project dependencies while upgrading the plugin to support the v5 major version of Strapi.
+The tasks in front of us--Claude Code and I--were to update the project dependencies while upgrading the plugin to support the v5 major version of Strapi.